DUII Defense, Diversions, and DMV License Suspensions

 Second DUI conviction

-The mandatory minimum fine will be $1,500.00, and the driver's license suspension may be elevated to 3 years.
-In addition the probation term will be longer, you will have more strict rules of probation, and the jail time increases significantly.
+The mandatory minimum fine will be $1,500.00, and the driver’s license suspension may be elevated to 3 years.
+Additionally, the probation term may be longer, you may have more strict rules of probation, and the jail time increases significantly.
 The jail time will depend on which court you are in (Which is why it’s critical to hire an experienced attorney who focuses their practice on DUI cases in the geographic location where the incident occurred).

 Third DUI conviction

-A third DUI conviction is a Felony in Oregon and you can face prison, not just local jail.
+A third DUI conviction can be a Felony in Oregon and you can face a prison term, not just local jail.
 The maximum time on a Class C Felony is 5 years in prison.
 But the standard sentencing range will be based on your record.
-In any event it will be at least 90 days in jail and could be 13-14 months in prison.
-It could even be more if you have other non DUI felonies on your record.
+In any event, it can be at least 90 days in jail and you could face 13-14 months in prison.
+It could even be more if you have other non-DUI felonies on your record.
 You need to talk to an attorney who knows DUI sentencing guidelines in order to get a fair estimate of what sentence could be imposed in your case.
-A third DUI also includes a fine of at least $2,000.00, and your driver's license could be revoked for life.
+A third DUI also includes a fine of at least $2,000.00, and your driver’s license could be revoked for life.